Nothing to Hide (Person of Interest): Plot

 Carter begins her shift with her new partner, a rookie named Mike Laskey (Brian Wiles).
 Laskey proves to be very difficult to work with, mainly for his lack of preparation and constant disgust at the corpses.
 After a talk with Carter, Laskey gains more confidence on himself.
-At the precinct, Fusco enters to check on Beecher's database but he is denied access.
+At the precinct, Fusco enters the database to check on Beecher's case but he is denied access.

 With Kruger's help, the team finds that a janitor in the company, Carl, is actually called Stu Sommers (Gary Basaraba), a man whose daughter was stalked and killed by her ex-boyfriend after he used Lifetrace to follow her.
-They find he has a background in engineering, which explains how he could hack the elevator, videos and car.
-When he receives an e-mail from Riverton that wants to reconsider the deal, Kruger knocks Finch out and escapes to a hotel, despite the fact that Sommers already read the e-mail and is heading there.
+They find he has a background in engineering, which explains how he could hack the elevator, videos, and car.
+When he receives an e-mail from Riverton wanting to reconsider the deal, Kruger knocks Finch out and escapes to a hotel, despite the fact that Sommers already read the e-mail and is heading there.
 Kruger holds Sommers at gunpoint and has him enter the meeting with Riverton's vice president, Peter Collier (Leslie Odom Jr.).
-When Collier reveals that the deal was not reconsidered, Kruger tries to kill Sommers but Sommers gets the gun.
-Reese arrives and convinces Sommers to drop the gun, as it won't do any good to his daughter's memory.
+When Collier reveals that the deal was not being reconsidered after all, Kruger tries to kill Sommers but Sommers gets the gun.
+Reese arrives and convinces Sommers to drop the gun, as it won't do any honour to his daughter's memory.

 Just then, Collier pulls out a gun and shoots both Reese and Kruger.
 He reveals to Sommers that he sent him and others the packages and allows him to go.
-He then talks to Kruger, blaming him for everything that people lost with their privacy, shoots him in the head, killing him and escapes.
+He then talks to Kruger, blaming him for everything that people lost with their privacy, shoots him in the head, killing him, and escapes.
 Shaw arrives and help an injured Reese to stand up.
 They talk with Finch, who reports that Collier didn't return to Riverton and fears what could happen next with Collier.